azurecitadel/azurecitadel.github.io/automation/images/lab1.md

 ## Install Packer

-Follow Hashicorp's instructions for installing the binary:
+Follow Hashicorp's instructions for installing the binary if you haven't done so as part of the [prereqs](../prereqs):

   <https://www.packer.io/intro/getting-started/install.html#precompiled-binaries>